Hemakarampuri/gitpractice/azdevOps/practice.md

 ![preview](./Images/az8.png)
 ![preview](./Images/az9.png)
 * In az-devops organization add a git repository of gol from web,then git clone ssh in terminal and check for git branch.

-* connect to vs code and write a pipeline for game-of-life.Then run the pipeline.
+* Go to terminal and git clone the url of corresponding application,connect to vs code and write a pipeline for game-of-life.Then run the pipeline.
 ```
 trigger:
   - master